Optimum and Adaptive Complex-Valued Bilinear Filters: SIMULATION RESULTS

-In \autoref{fig:2_test}, instead of proper \ac{cv} white Gaussian noise, a \ac{cv} first-order moving average process is used.
-For this, proper \ac{cv} Gaussian random signals $u_{m,k} \sim \mathcal{CN}\left(0,0.5\right)$ are used to generate the input signals as $x_{m,k} = u_{m,k} + u_{m,k-1}$.
+In \autoref{fig:2_test}, instead of proper complex-valued white Gaussian noise, a complex-valued first-order moving average process is used.
+For this, proper complex-valued Gaussian random signals $u_{m,k} \sim \mathcal{CN}\left(0,0.5\right)$ are used to generate the input signals as $x_{m,k} = u_{m,k} + u_{m,k-1}$.
 Similar to the previous case, the result improves as the estimation of the statistical properties becomes more accurate.
-Furthermore, as mentioned in Section~\ref{sec:FCVBF}, using the exact statistical properties leads to convergence in one iteration.
+Furthermore, as mentioned in \autoref{sec:CVBFRV}.\ref{sec:FCVBF}, using the exact statistical properties leads to convergence in one iteration.
 Note that in \autoref{fig:2_test}, it might appear otherwise, which can be attributed to the simulation accuracy of 64-bit floating-point arithmetic.